Need legal advice now from a settlement agreement solicitor?

 - Highlight any potential future consequences of signing.

-In an instance where you’re unhappy with the terms and conditions of the settlement agreement and want to negotiate the terms with your employer, this is a separate service with separate costs.
+In an instance where either party is unhappy with the terms and conditions of the settlement agreement and wants to negotiate the terms, this is a separate service with separate costs.

 5. Do I need a solicitor for a settlement agreement?